sonanmemon/Personal_academic_website/content/home/experience.md

   date_start = "2018-10-08"
   date_end = "2019-10-21"
   description = """
-  Researched and applied coincidence photon-counting laser ranging technique on drawing trajectory of a satellite.
+  Researched and applied coincidence photon-counting laser ranging technique on drawing trajectory of a satellite, advised by Professor Guang Wu.
   """

 +++